 New Entrants and Framework Trends

-Beyond the established names, 2025 has introduced new players and experimental approaches to frameworks.
+Beyond the established names, 2026 has introduced several new players and experimental approaches to frameworks.
 Emerging frameworks are focusing on:

 • Edge-first rendering: Optimising delivery at the edge to reduce latency.